'I'm dying, you're not': Those terminally ill ask more states to legalize physician-assisted death - KVIA

 DENVER (AP) — On a brisk day at a restaurant outside Chicago, Deb Robertson sat with her teenage grandson to talk about her death.

-Those things don’t frighten her much.
-She didn’t cry when she learned two months ago that the cancerous tumors in her liver were spreading, portending a tormented death.
+Death doesn’t frighten her much.
+The 65-year-old didn’t cry when she learned two months ago that the cancerous tumors in her liver were spreading, portending a tormented death.

 Then she cried.